Tagged: Mets

 Year after year, the White Sox are at the top or among the

 healthiest teams in the major leagues.
-Highly respected Herm Schneider is the reason why.
-During
+Highly respected

 the course of the 2010 season, the Sox tied the Arizona Diamondbacks for fewest